 On-Campus Employment

-F-1 and J-1 students are allowed to work on-campus while attending classes.
-This work does not need to be related to your program of study but you must maintain your student visa status while engaged in this type of work.
+F-1 and J-1 students are generally permitted to work on campus while attending classes.
+This work does not need to be related to one's program of study, however, you must maintain your student visa/immigration status while engaged in this type of work.

 Definition of "On-Campus" Employment